drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 writing pelican entries ultimately stem from using projectile.

-Projectile's notion of a "project" is flexible but version controlled repos (such as git, mercurial, daarcs and bazaar repos) are treated as such by default.
+Projectile's notion of a "project" is flexible but version controlled repos (such as those managed by git, mercurial, daarcs or bazaar) are treated as such by default.
 Thus, the first step should be to put your pelican blog under one of these version control systems.
 The usual advantages of a version control system apply but, more importantly with respect to emacs integration, you get to use projectile out of the box.

 ## Using Magit

 I chose git as my version control system for my blog.
-For most people this would require no justification, but I'm not most people.

-I'm not trying to start a war, and I'll admit to preferring the comparably tidy mercurial command line interface to git's hodge podge of commands and options, but there are actually several reasons to specifically use git
+I'll cop to preferring the comparably tidy mercurial command line interface to git's hodge podge of commands and options, but there are actually several reasons to specifically use git here:
-here:

- * git has much more mindshare than any other version control system, so you're more likely to get help when you need it.
+ * Git has much more mindshare than any other version control system, so you're more likely to get help when you need it.
- * github is a hotbed of developer activity.
+ * [Github][10] is a hotbed of developer activity.
 This, in itself, probably consitutes the single most important to know and use git.
- * emacs has rather nice git support in the form of magit.
+ * Emacs has rather nice git support in the form of magit.

 [Magit][5] is a full git front end embedded in emacs.
 That makes it a complex piece of software but if you're like me and you try and keep your